 Employers are not required to provide paid pregnancy disability leave.
 However, an employee may use accrued paid leave during this time, such as vacation, sick leave, or paid time off (PTO).
 Employers can require pregnant employees to use accrued sick leave (but not accrued vacation or PTO) during their pregnancy leave.

 Pregnant employees may, however, receive short-term disability benefits through the California State Disability Insurance program during their pregnancy disability leave.
 An employee may receive a little over half of her wages during her leave, subject to a maximum set by law each year.
 For more information, including the current maximum, see California Short-Term Disability Benefits.
 (Paid family leave benefits are available during bonding leave; see California Paid Family Leave FAQ.)

 If you need time off for pregnancy disability leave, you may make a verbal or written request to your employer.
 Whenever possible, this request should be made at least 30 days before the leave is to begin.
 If you're unable to provide 30 days' notice because of an emergency or unexpected change in your condition, you must give notice as soon as it is practical.

 If your employer requires a doctor's certification for other types of disability leave, you may be required to provide a similar certification for your pregnancy disability leave.
 The doctor's certification should be in writing and should include the following information:

-In general, an employer must return a pregnant employee to the same position she held before taking leave for pregnancy disability or bonding with a new child.
+In general, an employer must return a pregnant employee to the same position she held before taking leave for pregnancy disability.
 However, an employer may reinstate the returning employee to a comparable position (that is, one that is virtually identical) if the original position was eliminated for legitimate business reasons.

 The only exceptions where an employer would not be required to reinstate the employee to a comparable position are where: